Fall 2020 Application Deadline: January 15, 2020, 10:00 p.m. CST

 HESI Admission Assessment Exam A2

 The HESI Admission Assessment exam A² from Evolve Testing & Remediation is required.
 For more information about registering for the exam, please click here.
+The exam must be taken by the application deadline.
 A minimum cumulative score of 80% is required.
 An applicant may take the HESI Exam twice during an application period and must wait six (6) weeks between exams.
 LSU Health New Orleans - School of Nursing will take the most recent score.
 The applicant must re-test if the latest score is greater than one (1) year.
 LSU Health New Orleans - School of Nursing code is 198306.

 A proctored essay will be administered at the School of Nursing.
 The applicant will be given 30 minutes to write about a topic.
 Only qualified applicants meeting all admission criteria will be invited to complete a written statement.
 Instructions will be forthcoming to all eligible applicants.
-Spring 2020 applicant proctored essays will be scheduled September 16-17, 2019.
+Fall 2020 applicant proctored essays will be scheduled March 2-3, 2020.

 The interview will be completed and submitted on-line by the applicant.
 Only qualified applicants meeting all admission criteria will be invited to submit an on-line interview.
 Instructions will be forthcoming to all eligible applicants.